netgrif/application-engine/docs/roles/permissions.md

 # Process permissions

 In NAE, permissions represent a layer in security of processes modeled and implemented in Petriflow.
-Using permissions the developer can define, who can see and edit the processes, cases and task, who can execute events and actions.
+Using permissions the developer can define, who can see and edit the processes, cases and tasks, who can execute events and actions.

 ## Role